cosmos/cosmos/GOVERNANCE_DOC.md

 Additionaly, four lists will be linked to each proposal:
 - `DepositorList`: List of addresses that deposited on the proposal with their associated deposit
 - `VotersList`: List of addresses that voted **under each validator** with their associated option
-- `InitVotingPowerList`: Snapshot of validators' voting power **when proposal enters voting period**
+- `InitVotingPowerList`: Snapshot of validators' voting power **when proposal enters voting period** (only saves validators whose voting power is >0).
 - `MinusesList`: List of minuses for each validator.
 Used to compute validators' voting power when they cast a vote.

 Two final parameters, `InitTotalVotingPower` and `InitProcedureNumber` associated with `proposalID` will be saved when proposal enters voting period.

+We also introduce `ProposalProcessingQueue` which lists all the `ProposalIDs` of proposals that reached `MinDeposit` from oldest to newest.
+Each round, the oldest element of `ProposalProcessingQueue` is checked during `BeginBlock` to see if `CurrentBlock == VotingStartBlock + InitProcedure.VotingPeriod`.
+If it is, then the application checks if validators in `InitVotingPowerList` have voted and, if not, applies `GovernancePenalty`.
+After that proposal is ejected from `ProposalProcessingQueue` and the new first element of the queue is evaluated.
+Note that if a proposal is urgent and accepted under the special condition, its `ProposalID` must be ejected from `ProposalProcessingQueue`.

 A `TxSubmitProposal` transaction can be handled according to the following pseudocode